OWASP/owasp-mastg/docs/MASTG/techniques/ios/MASTG-TECH-0057.md

 It also shows which of them are currently running.
 Take a note of the "Identifier" (bundle identifier) and the PID if any as you'll need them afterwards.

-You can also directly open [Grapefruit](../../tools/ios/MASTG-TOOL-0061.md "Grapefruit") and after selecting your iOS device you'll get the list of installed apps.
+You can also directly open #MASTG-TOOL-0061 and after selecting your iOS device you'll get the list of installed apps.

 <img src="../../../../../assets/Images/Chapters/0x06b/grapefruit_installed_apps.png" width="400px" />